Continuing Education Activity

 Couples with infertility will need support and reassurance.
-It can be a stressful and challenging time for them, especially if there is family pressure which can be quite severe in some cultures.
+It can be a stressful and challenging time for them, especially if there is family pressure which can be quite intense in some cultures.

-Counseling may be needed for some couples, as infertility is associated with psychological distress.
+Counseling may be needed for some couples, as infertility is frequently associated with psychological distress, sometimes severe.
 This is particularly important if genetic abnormalities are found.

-It is important to examine men for suspected urogenital abnormalities when the couple is diagnosed with fertility problems and particularly when they have an abnormal semen analysis.
+It is important to examine men for suspected urogenital abnormalities when the couple is diagnosed with fertility problems and particularly when there is an abnormal semen analysis.

 A hormonal screening (testosterone, FSH, TSH LH, and prolactin) is necessary whenever an abnormal semen analysis is present in a male infertility patient.

-A minimum of two semen analyses is recommended before making any conclusions regarding male infertility.
+A minimum of two semen analyses is recommended before making any conclusions regarding male infertility or semen/sperm quality.

 It is imperative that both partners be examined to properly identify all the causes and contributing factors of their infertility.